isomerpages/pa-corp/_our-network/Partners/PA Partners.md

 <img style="height:200px;width:200px" align="left" src="/images/Our%20Network/Partners/icon4.jpg"><br><br><br><br><br>

-#### Recognition for partners
+#### Recognition for Partners

 We give recognition to strategic partners who had worked closely with PA.
-The PA Community Spirit Award Scheme is given to recognise exemplary partners who have assisted in building social capital and contributed to the community.
+The **PA Community Spirit Award Scheme** is given to recognise exemplary partners who have assisted in building social capital and contributed to the community.

 #### Be a Friend of PA, Be Our WeCare PALs